 Burberry has filed suit against an Atlanta-based rapper/producer in New York federal court, alleging that he is infringing its trademarks by calling himself Burberry Perry and using its federally registered check pattern and equestrian trademark in connection with his album and social media pages.
-According to Burberry’s 48-page complaint, which was filed on Monday in the Southern District of New York, Perry Moise – aka Burberry Perry – is engaged in the “willful trademark infringement and dilution of the famous BURBERRY trademarks" and despite extensive efforts by Burberry to prevent Moise from continuing to engage in such behavior, the musician simply will not cooperate.
+According to Burberry’s 48-page complaint, which was filed on Monday in the U.S. District Court for the Southern District of New York, Perry Moise – aka Burberry Perry – is engaged in the “willful trademark infringement and dilution of the famous BURBERRY trademarks” and despite extensive efforts by Burberry to prevent Moise from continuing to engage in such allegedly infringing behavior, the musician simply will not cooperate.

-The fashion brand goes on to state that given its involvement in a number of music-related ventures, including its usage of musicians, such as John Epstein, Tom Atkin, Edward Larrikin, Kieran Webster, George Craig, Roo Panes, Sir Elton John, James Bay, George Ezra, in ad campaigns, Moise's usage of the Burberry trademarks is particularly damaging.
+As for whether consumers are actually likely to be confused by Moise’s use of the Burberry name, a significant consideration since likelihood of confusion is the central inquiry in a trademark infringement claim, the one 150-plus year old fashion brand claims that given its involvement in a number of music-related ventures, including its usage of musicians, such as John Epstein, Tom Atkin, Edward Larrikin, Kieran Webster, George Craig, Roo Panes, Sir Elton John, James Bay, George Ezra, in ad campaigns, Moise’s usage of the Burberry trademarks is particularly damaging, and in fact, likely to mislead the consuming public.

-The brand also alleges that the defendant’s music sheds a poor light on its company, which is known being "a global luxury brand with a distinct heritage and reputation of design, innovation, and craftsmanship."
-In particular, Burberry claims: “Defendant’s release of 'Beautiful Day' on the 'Burberry Perry' album caused a social media firestorm about whether Kylie Jenner rapped Defendant’s lyrics, ‘I wish a f*ck n*gga would, yeah.’
-Media and the public-at-large criticized the album, noting Defendant’s extensive use of profanity and autotune.”
+Still yet, the brand goes on to allege that Moise’s music sheds a poor light on its company, which is known for being “a global luxury brand with a distinct heritage and reputation of design, innovation, and craftsmanship.”
+In particular, Burberry points to Moise’s “release of ‘Beautiful Day’ on the ‘Burberry Perry’ album, [which] caused a social media firestorm about whether Kylie Jenner rapped [his] lyrics, ‘I wish a f*ck n*gga would, yeah.’”
+Moreover, Burberry argues that the media and the public-at-large have “criticized the album” on the basis of the “extensive use of profanity and autotune.”

-Burberry asserts that it “undertook extensive efforts to stop Defendant’s infringing conduct.
-Once it became clear that Defendant had no intention to cease his unauthorized use of the Burberry Trademarks, however, Burberry had no choice but to seek the relief requested herein.”
-As a result, Burberry is asking the court to order the defendant to cease all use of its various trademarks – including its name and check logo.
+In light of its “extensive efforts to stop [Moise’s] infringing conduct,” Burberry claims that “it became clear that [he] had no intention to cease his unauthorized use of the Burberry trademarks.”
+As such, Burberry argues that it “had no choice but to seek the relief requested herein.”
+As a result, Burberry is asking the court to order the Moise to cease all use of its various trademarks – including its name and check logo.

-So, when houses are seemingly unnecessarily bullying smaller similarly-named businesses, it is almost always for the purpose of maintaining their own names.
-That is the trademark owner’s duty, after all.
+So, when big brands are engaging in actions that may seem like unnecessarily bullying against smaller similarly-named businesses, it is almost always for the purpose of maintaining their own names – for better or worse.